yuriatgoogle/stackdriver-k8s/README.md

 # express-trace

-# express-trace
+This repository contain an example of a node application instrumented with Stackdriver Trace to demonstrate Trace functionality.

-This repository contain an example of a node application instrumented with Stackdriver Trace to demonstrate Trace functionality
+THIS IS NOT AN OFFICIAL GOOGLE PRODUCT

 ## How to use this repository

-1 Follow the instructions in the codelab!
+Follow the instructions in the codelab!